-YOUNG MEN PREPARED TO PARTICIPATE IN A CHANGING WORLD who: - are prepared to meet future challenges through study of science, math, and use of technology. - realize their responsibility to contribute as members of their faith and civic communities. - employ interpersonal and collaborative leadership skills for serving the common good. - welcome, appreciate and respect other cultures and faiths.
-PHYSICALLY AND EMOTIONALLY DEVELOPED YOUNG MEN who: - understand and practice sound care of their bodies. - understand the dynamics of healthy relationships. - utilize resources to become responsible decision makers and creative problem solvers. - participate in activities designed to make them aware of their personal and spiritual potential. - strive to achieve a healthy balance in their lives. unitas • veritas • caritas St. Augustine High School provides an experience and knowledge of Community, Truth, and Love which are characteristics of a Saintsman's formation.
+YOUNG MEN PREPARED TO ENGAGE IN A CHANGING WORLD who: - are prepared to meet and adapt to future challenges through the study of science, math, and use of technology. - realize their ethical responsibility to contribute as members of their faith and civic ommunities. - employ interpersonal and collaborative leadership skills for serving the common good. - welcome, appreciate, and respect other faiths and cultures.
+PHYSICALLY AND EMOTIONALLY DEVELOPED YOUNG MEN who: - understand and practice sound care of their bodies. - understand the dynamics of healthy relationships. - utilize resources to become responsible decision-makers and creative problem solvers. - participate in activities designed to make them aware of their personal and spiritual potential. - strive to achieve a healthy balance in their lives. unitas • veritas • caritas